Lin2907/tic-tac-toe/README.md

 ## User Experience (UX)

 Tic Tac Toe is a classic game that provides a simple yet entertaining user experience.
 The user is presented with the 3x3 board with each square having assigned a number from 1 to 9.
-They have to enter a number, one after another.
+The players need to enter a number 1 to 9, one after another.
 With each input, the X or O letter is asigned to a square.
-The first player to align three of their symbols horizontally, vertically, or diagonally wins the game.
+The first player who manage to align three of their symbols horizontally, vertically, or diagonally wins the game.
 If all squares are filled without any player achieving three in a row, the game ends in a tie.

 ### User Stories